 Unsurprisingly, it's therefore a big deal when the next Final Fantasy game gets announced, which Sony knew full well when it unveiled the game in late 2020 as part of a PS5 showcase.
 What do you need to know about the next big entry in the series, though?
 Read on to find out.

-Final Fantasy 16 release date
+Final Fantasy 16 trailer and release date

 What we don't have immediate news on, despite the trailer showing off the game looking pretty nicely polished and having actual gameplay in it, is when Final Fantasy 16 will be coming out.

 Having had that fairly extensive reveal in late 2020, though, we're expecting more news fairly soon.
-Square Enix has confirmed that we'll hear more details in early 2021, and we also know a decent amount about who's in charge of the game.
+Square Enix has confirmed that we'll hear more details later in 2021, and we also know a decent amount about who's in charge of the game.

 It's being produced by Naoki Yoshida and directed by Hiroshi Takai, who both had a major say in the rebirth and renewed success of Final Fantasy 14, the online game that's still thriving now.
-Their success looks to have booked them the biggest job possible - steering the ship on a mainline game.
+Their success looks to have booked them the biggest job possible - steering the ship on a new mainline game.

 So the team looks good, and we'll just have to wait to hear more about a possible release window.
 We're feeling hopeful, though - the game looks in better shape than many have at the first reveal.
+Producer Naoki Yoshida has indicated that the team is keen to show the game off at the Tokyo Games Show at the end of September 2021, although that might not be a deadline it's able to make.

 Final Fantasy 16 platforms